-Protease enzymes catalyse the hydrolysis of peptide bonds.
+Proteolytic enzymes catalyse the hydrolysis of peptide bonds.
 Catalysis facilitates the nucleophilic attack of an activated water molecule on the peptide bond.

 Serine, cysteine and threonine proteases function by forming an acyl-enzyme intermediate, which then gets hydrolysed by water to get the product and enzyme is set free.

-Protease enzyme range from general to specific, e.g. digestive protease enzyme, trypsin can cleave many proteins into smaller fragments, whereas enzymes like thrombin, which takes part in blood clotting are highly specific.
+Proteolytic enzymes range from general to specific, e.g. digestive protease enzyme, trypsin can cleave many proteins into smaller fragments, whereas enzymes like thrombin, which takes part in blood clotting are highly specific.

 Many protease enzymes are present in an inactive form.
-Being protein themselves, these precursors get converted to an active form by another protease enzymes.
+Being proteins themselves, these precursors get converted to an active form by another protease enzymes.
 It helps in the regulation and control of the activity.
 E.g. trypsinogen, chymotrypsinogen, procarboxypeptidase, proelastase, etc.